jradford5/GA_capstone_Airbnb_project/README.md

 One of the biggest limitations of this model, is that it's not able to determine the luxury quality of a property.
 If a property has expensive furniture or stylish architecture, then the model wouldn't be able to factor that into its predictions.

-- Computationally expensive

-The final dataset contained over 10,000 columns, which meant that it took a very long time to fit a model on.
-As a result, I wasn't able to run a very extensive grid search.

 - Dataset contains a lot of prices that don't match the quality of the apartment

-The biggest dilemma I faced was how to deal with properties that had disproportionately high prices.
-Although the number of such properties was relatively small, they had a big effect of the performance of my model.
+One of the biggest dilemmas I faced was how to deal with properties that had disproportionately low and high prices.
+In the end, I decided that the most appropriate solution was to a

 ## Conclusions

-I've found this to be a really interesting project and a fun dataset to work with, especially with plotting and feature engineering the geographical variables, but I feel that I need to make some changes to my approach before I can be happy that this project has reached its potential.
+I've found this to be a really interesting project and a fun dataset to work with, especially when plotting and feature engineering the geographical variables, but there are a lot of improvements that could improve the model's accuracy.

-My next steps are the following:

--  revisit the data wrangling part of the project to see if I can come up with a better solution to dealing with the disproportionately high price values
-- tweak the parameters for natural language processing - currently the model is giving importance to insignificant words
+- include natural language processing for the text variables - they might be able to help the model work out whether a property is expensive or not
+- simplify the project by attempting a classification model to predict price categories rather than actual prices
+- use neural network models to predict prices
+- acquire better Airbnb data, either by paying for it or scraping it directly from their website
-- look in to applying principal component analysis to the model to reduce the amount of features
+- incorporate image recognition in to the project to identify important characteristics in properties' photos